 Variable or value

 Does the variable change, or does its value change?
 Ah.
-We can get tied in knots thinking about this one.
+We can tie ourselves in knots puzzling over this one.
 Here is one possible train of thought.
 “It’s the variable that changes, obviously.
 Well, I don’t mean that the variable itself has changed, of course.
 It’s still the same variable.
 It has just changed its value.
 So it’s the value that has changed.
 But the value is a number, and a number can’t change!”

 It seems to me that natural language is wonderfully adapted to filter out that difficulty.
-If a friend says, “I’m going to read the temperature,” we don’t say to him, “Now wait a minute: when you say ‘the temperature’ are you talking about the variable representing the temperature, or its value?”
-And when he reports, “The temperature has fallen,” we know exactly what he means.
-We don’t need to decode it into “The temperature variable has fallen as to its value.”
+If a friend says, “I’m going to the greenhouse to read the temperature,” we don’t say to him, “Now wait a minute: when you say ‘the temperature’ are you talking about the variable representing the temperature, or its value?”
+And when he reports, “The temperature has fallen,” we know exactly what he means, without having to decode it consciously into “The temperature variable has decreased as to its value.”
 So, not for the only time in this essay, I find myself asking, Which is the greater wisdom, the learned wisdom of the philosopher of language, or the folk wisdom inherent in the natural language of every man, woman and child?